mo-adel4/Simulation-of-the-college-website/README.md

+## open file with exe file

-# Aswan Faculty of Engineering Console Simulator
+## Aswan Faculty of Engineering Console Simulator

 Welcome to the Aswan Faculty of Engineering Console Simulator!
 This is a console-based application built with C++ that simulates the main sections and functionalities of the official website of the Aswan Faculty of Engineering.